Keynsham Roman Villa: The Victorian Cemetery

 The first excavation of Keynsham's Roman villas was carried out in 1877, when the parish church of Saint John's ran out of burial space in the graveyard, and there was no means of enlarging it.
 The Vicar and the churchwardens purchased two and a half acres of land to create the new Durley Hill Cemetery in the Hams.
 However, when trenches were dug at the site for two mortuary buildings, workers discovered a flat pavement of white tesserae, or small stones used to form a mosaic, beneath the surface.
 As it turned out, these tesserae belonged to the courtyard of a high status villa, with at least 30 rooms and 10 complete mosaics.
 Unfortunately, despite the indications that this was a large Roman archeological site, burials began almost immediately, and continued for 40 years.
-From 1922-24, a team carried out excavations at the cemetery site, uncovering 17 rooms.
+From 1922 to 1924, a team carried out excavations at the cemetery site, uncovering 17 rooms.
 The archeological teams were able to salvage 10 elaborate 4th century mosaics before the site was destroyed to make room for more interments.

 Somerdale Chocolate Factory

 In 1922, Keynsham was selected as the new location for Fry's chocolate factory.
 While digging the foundations for the factory, a second, smaller square Roman Villa was found, along with two stone coffins containing male and female skeletons.
-It was this discovery that captured popular interest, and led to the excavation of the cemetery site from 1922-24.
+It was this discovery that captured popular interest, and led to the excavation of the cemetery site from 1922 to 1924.
 Unfortunately, the factory builders did not desire to resit the factory foundations.
 Instead, the Roman villa was dug up and reassembled near the entrance to the factory site.
 The factory construction went on as planned, and the remainder of the second Roman villa is now buried under the foundations of the factory.
 However, the factory did construct a factory museum located in a lodge near the entrance of the factory grounds, which used to house Roman artifacts and the mosaics excavated from the cemetery site.